 - Passengers in a courtesy vehicle which is operated as a courtesy vehicle

 - Passengers of a self-contained motor home as long as it is in excess of 21 feet in length

 - Passengers and krewe members riding on a parade float

 - Passengers in a privately owned limousine if the driver possesses a Class D commercial driver’s license

 Consequences Connected to Open Container Violations

+The larger risk is that you may be suspected of driving while intoxicated if a police officer or state trooper finds an open can or bottle of alcohol in your car.
 If you are found with an open container, law enforcement agents will typically ask you to take a field sobriety test.
 As it is common to fail a field sobriety test, an open container violation could easily lead to a DUI.

 How to Fight an Open Container Violation

 The best defense to open container violations and subsequent arrests would be to prove that the police officer lacked a reasonable suspicion to stop you in the first place.
 If the alcohol was discovered while at a traffic stop or DUI checkpoint, a criminal defense attorney may argue that the open container was not easily visible and that an unlawful search occurred.

 Don’t assume you need to plead guilty to an open container violation.
 Contact Bates and McMillin today to learn how you can fight the State’s charges against you.